-Since 1923, the International Pacific Halibut Commission (IPHC), established by a convention between the United States and Canada, has been responsible for the biological management of the fishery.
+The International Pacific Halibut Commission (IPHC) was established by a convention between the United States and Canada, and since 1923 has been responsible for the biological management of the fishery.
 The IPHC has authority to establish regulatory areas, limit catch by area, license vessels, regulate gear types, protect nursery areas, collect statistics, and conduct scientific research.
 The IPHC has defined eight management areas off Alaska, and each of these areas has a separate Total Allowable Catch (TAC).
 The areas are shown in Figure 1.